ccamel/awesome-ccamel/README.md

 - [ad2ien/ad2ien.github.io](https://github.com/ad2ien/ad2ien.github.io) - Just my résumé
 - [agj/elm-knobs](https://github.com/agj/elm-knobs) - A simple control panel to tweak values interactively. 🎛️
 - [agnt-gg/slop](https://github.com/agnt-gg/slop) - The place for SLOP
+- [allure-framework/allure3](https://github.com/allure-framework/allure3) - Allure Report is a flexible multi-language test report tool to show you a detailed representation of what has been tested and extract maximum from the everyday execution of tests
 - [antonmedv/textarea](https://github.com/antonmedv/textarea) - A minimalist text editor that lives in URL
 - [atomone-hub/atom.one](https://github.com/atomone-hub/atom.one) - Home of the atom.one website
 - [avinash201199/profile-readme-templates](https://github.com/avinash201199/profile-readme-templates) - collection of Profile readme templates